THE PARISH OF ST. ELIZABETH'S EPISCOPAL CHURCH

 Picture

 Wallyhouse, the only Catholic Worker House in Hawai'i, is named in honor of Wally Inglis, a lifelong peace activist and defender of the most vulnerable.
-Wally has been extremely active in the effort to serve Hansen’s disease patients and was a driving force in having the old Hale Mohalu transformed into low income housing for the elderly, the infirm and those suffering from Hansen’s disease.
-He and his wife Kay are actively involved in Wallyhouse's ministry which includes Kay’s Cafe-- a hot lunch every Tuesday for guests, a daily food pantry, mail address, device charging, a prayer wall and a peace garden!
+Wally has been extremely active in the effort to serve Hansen’s disease patients and was a driving force in having the old Hale Mōhalu transformed into low income housing for the elderly, the infirm and those suffering from Hansen’s disease.
+He and his wife Kay are actively involved in Wallyhouse's ministry which includes a food pantry, a mail system, device charging services, a prayer wall, a peace garden, and Kay’s Cafe-- a hot lunch every Tuesday for guests!

-Volunteers are always most welcome to pack a food pantry bag, play in the garden dirt, canoodle with Angie and Flower the wonder dogs, or just hang out in the all glass chapel!
+Volunteers are always most welcome to pack a food pantry bag, play in the garden dirt, visit with our resident cat Tom-Tom, or find a moment of peace our Prayer Room!

 Contact us to Volunteer or for more information